Today’s Reading: Psalms 101-102

 I find that the sight of a bird all alone is sad.
 Two birds together (many kinds mate for life) or a flock of birds is a joyful scene, like the birds on the church roof in today’s photos.
 Norma-Jean and I watch for people who appear lonely and try to include them in our lives in some way.
 I’ve often heard my wife say something like, “She looks lonely, let’s invite her for a coffee.”
 Sometimes through the years, she has brought people home for a meal and for fellowship.
 The 100 Huntley Street television ministry gives the amazing opportunity of visiting right there in the homes of our viewers.
 It really is the next best thing to a personal visit!

-Over 500,000,000 tablets and iPads are sold around the world each year.
+Over 500,000,000 tablets and iPads have been sold around the world.
 That figure would not include laptop computers and smart phones.
 There are several billion visual devices in use around the world.
 Think of the potential for seeing vile and evil things!
 Crossroads is doing its best to fill those screens with the opposite…beautiful words and visuals.
 Norma-Jean and I do our best to support all the God-given visions of Crossroads, as well as several other ministries.
 I urge everyone to do the same!
-Click here for a word from CEO Dr. John Hull on the Crossroads vision to provide for the viewing of holy alternatives, in order to “OVERCOME EVIL WITH GOOD!!!
+Crossroads has a vision to be “Media Missionaries” and provide positive and holy viewing alternatives, in order to “OVERCOME EVIL WITH GOOD!!!
 (Romans 12:21b).